T-ara: 2017–2019: End of the bullying controversy, What's My Name? and hiatus

 In February 2017, Hwayoung and her twin sister Hyoyoung appeared on Live Talk Show Taxi and revisited the controversy.
 While Hwayoung initially denied bullying, she now claimed she was "hated" and "bullied" by the other members.
-Shortly after, a former staff member alleged the twins had actually "bullied" the other members and released texts showing Hyoyoung threatening Areum with physical harm for not supporting Hwayoung.
+Shortly after, a former staff member alleged the twins had actually "bullied" the other members and released texts showing Hyoyoung threatening former member Areum with physical harm for not supporting Hwayoung.

 Following this, more staff members revealed evidence of Hwayoung being disrespectful to members and stylists, and exaggerating her injury for sympathy.
 Although Hwayoung initially denied the claims and criticized the staffers, she later admitted the texts were real and subsequently deleted her Instagram account.

 T-ara in 2017 during their What's My Name? showcase.

 On March 6, 2017, MBK Entertainment announced that T-ara would be releasing their final album with the company in May, with Soyeon and Boram terminating their contracts after its release.
 Qri, Eunjung, Hyomin, and Jiyeon were to stay with the label until December 31, 2017.
 On May 7, MBK Entertainment revealed the group's plans had changed, and that the final album had been rescheduled to release in June 2017, with members Boram and Soyeon not being able to partake due to the expiry of their contracts.
-On May 8, it was announced that T-ara's last performance as six-members will be in Taiwan concert on May 13.
+On May 8, it was announced that T-ara's last performance as six-members will be in Taiwan on May 13.

 The remaining four members continued as a group with releasing their ninth extended play and last promotional album What's My Name? on June 14, 2017.
 After a five-year period without receiving any awards on music shows, T-ara won first place on The Show on June 20.
 On November 4, the group held their first concert in Ho Chi Minh city, Vietnam, which reportedly attracted 10,000 attendees.
 A portion of the ticket sales would be donated to charity in Vietnam in honor of the 25th anniversary of diplomatic relations between Vietnam and South Korea.

 On January 3, 2018, Hyomin took to her Instagram account to announce that she, Jiyeon, Eunjung, and Qri had decided to not renew their contracts with MBK, thus leaving the company.
 The company later confirmed that the group had left the company but did not state that the group had disbanded.
 MBK Entertainment later confirmed that they had registered a trademark for T-ara on December 28.
 The members officially filed documentation outlining grounds for rejection of MBK Entertainment's trademark on January 19.
 On August 8, MBK Entertainment trademarks for T-ara had been denied by the Trademark Act.